RDLLab/posggym/README.md

 The documentation for the project is available at [posggym.readthedocs.io/](https://posggym.readthedocs.io/).

-## Environments

-POSGGym includes the following families of environments.
-The code for implemented environments are located in the `posggym/envs/` subdirectory.

-- *Classic* - These are classic POSG problems from the literature.
-- *Grid-World* - These environments are all based in a 2D Gridworld.

 ## Installation

 The latest version of POSGGym can be installed by running: